Toga-Hacks-I/Toga-Hacks-Website/README.md

 1. `npm run build`

+# Known Issues

+While running the live server, sometimes, none of the Cloudinary images render (although they always do in the production build).
+If they don't render, just run `$.cloudinary.responsive()` in the console and that should fix it (until you refresh).

 # Credits

 Special thanks to Netlify for offering us free Pro-tier static site hosting and BootstrapMade for letting us use their theme